-“Enter into his gates with thanksgiving…” I believe that he is referring literally to the gates of the Temple, which for us now would be the local church.
+“Enter into his gates with thanksgiving…” I believe that He is referring literally to the gates of the Temple, which for us now would be the local church.
 As we enter the doors of our church, we have much to be thankful for.
 We should be thankful for the church itself, a place to go and worship God with other believers.
-We should be thankful for a country where we have the freedom to worship freely without persecution, some places don’t have these freedoms.
+We should be thankful for a country where we have the freedom to worship freely without the threat of persecution.
+Some places don’t have these same freedoms.
 We should be thankful for the Gospel that brought us the truth of eternal life.

 As we go through the month of November, I’d like to breakdown this verse and use it to remind us of some things to be thankful for.